 The vast majority of cyclists put comfort and style before safety: only 20% of us wear a helmet.
 Anna Haupt and Terese Alstin understood the problem perfectly: “I don’t want anything on my head.
 I don’t want my hair to be destroyed,” said Alstin.
-As industrial design students in Sweden they started to work on solutions and 7 years later they have launched the Hovding invisible bicycle helmet.
+As industrial design students in Sweden they started to work on solutions and 7 years later, in 2014, they launched the Hovding invisible bicycle helmet.
 How does it work?
 It really is worth watching this video to find out!

 Lighting up blind spots

 Emily Brooke started her company Blaze, to make urban cycling products, just a year ago.
 Their keystone product is Lazerlight, a mountable LED light with a laser that projects the symbol of a bicycle 5-6 meters ahead of a cyclists to counteract the issue of collisions due to blind spots.
 Lazerlight is currently available on the Blaze website.

 “I was one of the first UK-based businesses to attempt raising funds through Kickstarter,” Brooke said, “The goal was to raise £25,000 in one month.
 But I managed to raise it all in under five days.”

 Blaze was Brooke’s final year project in 2011 while she was studying design at Brighton University, but it became her full time business in September 2012.
 Now she has five people working out of a Shoreditch based office and exciting plans for her future including six products for future development.
 Situating the hub of Blaze in the techy Shoreditch, close to Silicon Roundabout and Old Street, Brooke finds that being not only a single founder of a business but also a woman sets her apart.

 “People ask if I get treated differently, but the great thing is that it makes me more memorable.
 So I really have nothing to complain about,” Brooke said.